BelledonneCommunications/linphone-android/README.md

 If you haven't built the SDK locally (see [building a local SDK](#BuildingalocalSDK)), here's how to get them:

-1. Go to our [maven repository](https://download.linphone.org/maven_repository/org/linphone/linphone-sdk-android-debug/), in the linphone-android-debug directory.
+1. Go to our [maven repository](https://download.linphone.org/maven_repository/org/linphone/linphone-sdk-android/) and find the directory that matches the version of our SDK that crashed.

-2. Download the AAR file with **the exact same version** as the AAR that was used to generate the crash's stacktrace.

-3. Extract the AAR somewhere on your computer (it's a simple ZIP file even it's doesn't have the extension).
-Libraries are stored inside the ```jni``` folder (a directory for each architectured built, usually ```arm64-v8a, armeabi-v7a, x86_64 and x86```).

-4. To get consistent with locally built SDK, rename the ```jni``` directory into ```libs-debug```.
+2. Download the linphone-sdk-android-<version>-libs-debug.zip archive.

+3. Extract the symbolized libraries somewhere on your computer, it will create a ```libs-debug``` directory.

 Now you need the ```ndk-stack``` tool and possibly ```adb logcat```.
 If your computer isn't used for Android development, you can download those tools from [Google website](https://developer.android.com/studio#downloads), in the ```Command line tools only``` section.

 Once you have the debug libraries and the proper tools installed, you can use the ```ndk-stack``` tool to symbolize your stacktrace.
 Note that you also need to know the architecture (armv7, arm64, x86, etc...) of the libraries that were used.